AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Versioning/Overview.md

 -   Feature conflicts
     -   Versioning cannot be configured with retention policies or mirroring-based back-to-origin at the same time.
     -   If versioning is enabled for a bucket, the `x-oss-forbid-overwrite` request header that is specified when an object is uploaded to the bucket does not take effect.
 For more information, see [Request headers](/intl.en-US/API Reference/Object operations/Basic operations/PutObject.md).
--   Supported region

-    Versioning is supported in all regions except for Japan \(Tokyo\).

 ## Implementation modes